koblas/angular-base/README.md

 * unittest harness for python
 * unittest for angular
 * Cleanup the default templates - maybe a bit more functional
-* Use a token refresh mechansim if auth expires...

 ## TODO - simple_model.py